Special offers

 (2) All invoice amounts are to be paid no later than 14 days after receipt of the invoice.

-(3) The shop operator is entitled to partial deliveries and partial services if the partial delivery is usable for the customer within the framework of the contractual purpose, the delivery of the remaining ordered goods is ensured, and the customer does not incur any significant additional effort or costs as a result (unless the shop operator declares its willingness to bear these costs).
+(3) The shop operator is entitled to partial deliveries and partial services if the partial delivery is usable for the customer within the framework of the contractual purpose, the delivery of the remaining ordered goods is ensured, and the customer does not incur any significant additional effort or costs as a result (unless the shop operator agrees to bear these costs).

-(4) If the customer is in default, interest will be charged from that point on at the statutory rate.
+(4) If the customer is in default, interest will be charged from that time at the statutory rate.
 The shop operator reserves the right to assert a higher delay damage.

 § 7 Set-off, Retention and Assignment

-a) even if they want to set off a claim against a claim of the shop operator that is in a reciprocal relationship with the customer's claim (e.g. set-off with a claim for damages due to non-performance or delay against the claim for payment of the owed remuneration),
+a) if they wish to set off a claim against a claim of the shop operator that is in a reciprocal relationship with the customer's claim (e.g. set-off with a claim for damages due to non-performance or delay against the claim for payment of the owed remuneration),

-b) to retention even if the right of retention is asserted due to counterclaims from the same contractual relationship.
+b) to retain even if the right of retention is asserted due to counterclaims from the same contractual relationship.

 § 8 Retention of Title